 I felt the same way before my first expat experience.
 I remember scavenging the internet for tips, suggestions, and examples of expat resumes to get insight on how to write a job-getting CV.
 I learned a great deal from watching videos, reading blog posts, and even reaching out to some people in the expat community.
 Fortunately, my efforts paid off.

 I have learned a lot since then, especially through having the opportunity to serve on hiring committees whose main goal was to recruit expat workers.
-So I decided to share a few tricks of trade for those who are interested in writing an effective resume to land an expat position.
+So I decided to share a few tricks of the trade for those who are interested in writing an effective resume to land an expat position.

 Clarity and Breadth

 The first thing I recommend is ensuring that your resume or CV is clear.
-The hiring organization or hiring manager should not have to guess what type of job did, where you worked, or how long you worked there.
+The hiring organization or hiring manager should not have to guess what type of job you did, where you worked, or how long you worked there.
 This should go without saying because this is a general rule for resume writing.
 However, it becomes even more important when you are trying to capture the attention of someone who may not have any experience or knowledge of how things work in your home country.

 For instance, all of your experience may be in the U.S. so you assume that the hiring manager knows that your experience is in American-style teaching curriculum.
 However, there are international schools in the U.S. and the names of the schools are not always indicative of the type of curricula that is taught in the school.
 Therefore, it is incumbent upon you to note what type of curriculum you have experience with in order to advance your chances of being hiring.

 The same guidelines apply to outlining your job duties.
-Potential expats usually need to add depth to this section as to give the employer a more comprehensive understanding of their knowledge, skills, and abilities.
+Potential expats usually need to add depth to this section to give the employer a more comprehensive understanding of their knowledge, skills, and abilities.
 I typically suggest job candidates include about 3-5 bullet points under each job, especially if they work in a generalist role.
 However, I usually suggest that international job seekers include about 8-10 job duties and tasks that provide substantial context and detail.

 Few hiring managers or committees are going to take the effort to interview you if the information you provide on your resume is not clear or detailed enough.
 It is not uncommon for hiring managers to receive hundreds of applications for one post seeking multiple candidates.
 So the resumes that are clear and have depth of information will usually get shortlisted first.